What Mac should I buy?

 Memory or RAM.
 Basic users who just need their computer for the web, documents, and consumer-grade photos and videos can go with the standard 16 GB of memory.
 If you are a media professional or if you are syncing enormous document libraries with Dropbox or OneDrive, you may want to consider more.
 Memory isn't storage.
 It has nothing to do with how many files your computer can handle.
 For more on the difference, I wrote a blog post about that.

 Storage capacity.
 If you don't know how much storage you need, my general rule of thumb is to get something with at least twice as much storage as you are currently using.
 That will give you room to grow over the next 5 to 10 years of life that you can expect from your Mac.
-To see how much storage you are using go to the Apple menu > About this Mac > Storage (macOS 12 and earlier) or Apple menu > System Settings > General > Storage (macOS 13 and later).
-If you want help cleaning up your storage in case a lot of that is junk, you can read my blog post about that or you can book an appointment with me.
-Sometimes a cleanup can reduce storage enough to knock a couple hundred off the cost of your new computer.
+To see how much storage you are using, go to the Apple menu > About this Mac > Storage (macOS 12 and earlier) or Apple menu > System Settings > General > Storage (macOS 13 and later).
+If you want help cleaning up your storage in case a lot of that is junk, you can read my blog post about that, or you can book an appointment with me.
+Sometimes a cleanup can reduce storage enough to knock a couple of hundred off the cost of your new computer.

 In macOS 13 or higher it shows that I am using 792 GB of storage.
 Unless I can reduce the storage usage, my next computer should probably be at least 1,584 GB, or about 1.5 TB.
 Most Macs go from 1 TB to 2 TB so I might want to consider cleaning up instead.

 AppleCare+.
 I'm always on the fence about recommending AppleCare+.
-It often makes sense to get it for a portable computer which is more prone to physical damage.
-Maybe you are a klutz or you are worried the kids are going to damage it.
+It often makes sense to get it for a portable computer, which is more prone to physical damage.
+Maybe you are a klutz, or you are worried the kids are going to damage it.
 But it's really up to you.
-In addition to extending the warranty from 1 year to 3, it's also insurance for accidental damage (with a deductible of course).
+In addition to extending the warranty from 1 year to 3, it's also insurance for accidental damage (with a deductible, of course).
 And now you have the option of extending it beyond 3 years, though month-to-month is more expensive.

 How long can I expect a Mac to last?

 It's hard to predict when your computer might become obsolete or when it might start breaking down.
 And sometimes you just get lucky or unlucky.
-But in general you can expect a Mac to last between 6 and 10 years.
+But in general, you can expect a Mac to last between 6 and 10 years.

 If your Mac is a major tool for your income, it's normal to upgrade near the beginning of that range or sometimes even earlier.
-If you're a casual home user you can usually make it toward the end of that range.
+If you're a casual home user, you can usually make it toward the end of that range.

 What determines a Mac's lifespan?